ds-04/cobbler_deploy/README.md

 - SELinux permissive<br>

 The role will configure cobbler v3 to be a TFTP boot host and repo mirror.
-- it will install and enable xinetd tftp
+- it will install and enable xinetd tftp, with logging to /var/log/tftp.log
 - it will not change or manage your firewall settings (e.g. firewalld/iptables).
 You need to enable tftp and web for clients.
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns